gilgamsh/GenshinCPU/README.md

 # GenshinCPU
-It's the repo for NSCSCC2021 NWPU Second Team.
+This repo contains our CPU design(GenshinCPU) and project implementation for NSCSCC2021 competition.
+And we won the first prize in the finals.

 **nscscc2021_group_qualifier_submission** folder has the code and projects(function , performance, system_test) if you have vivado , I'm sure you can open and run it.
 If you just want the bitstream, you can also find them in the **result** folder.